alc260/Data-Structures/README.md

 ### Basic Structures

-StringArrayList.java
-- implements a basic List of String objects, backed by an array

-ArrayStack.java
-- implements a stack backed by an array

-LinkedStack.java
-- implement a stack backed by a linked chain of objects (Nodes)

-ArrayQueue.java
-- implements a queue backed by an array

-LinkedQueue.java
-- implemenets a queue backed by a linked chain of objects (Nodes)
+StringArrayList.java: a basic List of String objects, backed by an array ArrayStack.java: a stack backed by an array LinkedStack.java: a stack backed by a linked chain of objects (Nodes) ArrayQueue.java: a queue backed by an array LinkedQueue.java: a queue backed by a linked chain of objects (Nodes)

 ### Sorting Algorithms